0-Tikaro/simulation-protocol/README.md

 ##### Introduction
 This is the finished collection of Minecraft CTM maps made by Tikaro.
 There are no plans to expand it in the future, but some maps may get small updates.

-To download the maps, click on their titles.

 ##### What are CTM maps?
 CTM (Complete The Monument) are big sprawling custom worlds, where you as a player have one clear objective: find the monument and fill it up with the objective items.
 The objective items are hidden throughout the map, most frequently in special dungeons.
 A map is “beaten” once you have collected all of these items and beaten all the dungeons.